-She was awarded a full scholarship to do her Masters degree by research.
+She was awarded a full scholarship by the National Institute of Education (Singapore) to do her Masters degree by research.
 Upon completion, Monica moved on to Teacher Education and Consultancy.
 She currently supervises student teachers and tutors on various courses for the English Language and Literature Academic Group, National Institute of Education, Singapore.

-In 2016, Monica worked with the British Council (Singapore) on their Secondary English Language Curriculum.
-She is currently working with them on their Primary Curriculum.
+In 2016, Monica worked with the British Council (Singapore) on their Secondary English Language Curriculum and later in 2017 she worked on their Primary Curriculum.

 - Master of Arts (Applied Linguistics)

 - Bachelors of Arts (Hons)

 Community Service and Projects